For Faculty & Staff:

 If you are an HR professional, please see our page for HR professionals.

-Nearly all human resources and payroll processes will change.
-Therefore, as a Supervisor and Employee, you will see changes in the way you do your job.
+Nearly all human resources and payroll processes as both a supervisor and employee use OneUSG Connect.
 For example:

-ArchPass will be required for the new OneUSG Connect System and OneUSG Connect Benefits.
+ArchPass is required for the new OneUSG Connect System and OneUSG Connect Benefits.

 If I’m a Manager, or Time & Absence approver, and I plan to be out of the office (vacation, FMLA, etc.), how do I designate another person in my role while I’m out?